louisD123/EPL-predictions-using-FM24-attributes/README.md

 # About the project

-An end-to-end football prediction pipeline using FM24 player attributes + fbref match statistics.
+An end-to-end football prediction pipeline using FM24 player attributes + past match statistics.
 Includes ETL, feature engineering, machine learning models, and dashboards for visualizing predictions.

+it is meant as a learning experience for building more professional and well-structured data science projects.

 ## Current work